 Utilities, Internet, and Mobile Phone Costs

-Comparatively, a modest household with one broadband line and two basic mobile plans will likely pay between $75 and $170 monthly, depending on location and consumption.
+A modest household with one broadband line and two basic mobile plans will likely pay between $75 and $170 monthly, depending on location and consumption.
+Provider bundles and mindful energy use keep bills toward the lower end.

 Transportation and Vehicle Ownership Expenses